barstoolbluz/floxenvs/aws-ghcli/README.md

 - **Convenience vs. Security**: Caching the token provides convenience by allowing you to use 1Password-integrated commands without re-authenticating, even if you temporarily exit the Flox environment.
 - **Time-limited**: Session tokens are temporary and expire after a period of inactivity (typically 30 minutes), limiting exposure.
-- **Local storage only**: The token is stored only on your local machine and is protected with file permissions (chmod 600).
+- **Local storage only**: In local environments, the token is stored only on your local machine and is protected with file permissions (chmod 600).
+- **CI security**: In CI environments, tokens remain in memory only and are never written to disk.
 - **Risk awareness**: If your system is compromised while a valid session token exists, an attacker could potentially access your 1Password vault until the token expires.

 This approach balances security and usability.
 For higher security environments, you may want to modify the environment to avoid caching the token, though this will require re-authentication more frequently.